gsbdarc/ollama_helper/README.md

 # Running Ollama on Stanford computing clusters

+## Quickstart
+If you just want to get Ollama running...

+## Building Customized Container
 We will use a container similar to this [guide](https://github.com/uw-psych/ollama-container/tree/main).

-We will build Ollama container once using Sherlock GPU node but this can also be done locally with Docker.
+We will build Ollama container once using Sherlock GPU node.

-## Build Ollama on Sherlock
+### Build Ollama on Sherlock

 Request a big GPU:
 ```